Celiac Disease Treatment

 What is the Treatment for Celiac Disease? continued...

 Following a gluten-free diet should result in improvements in symptoms within weeks.
 Many patients report symptom improvements within 48 hours.
 In children with celiac disease, the response to a gluten-free diet can be dramatic.
-Not only will diarrhea and abdominal discomfort subside, but behavior also improves, and growth resumes (with rapid catch up in height).
+Not only will diarrhea and abdominal discomfort subside, but behavior may also improve, and growth may resumes (with rapid catch up in height).
 These improvements in symptoms are followed by reappearance of intestinal villi, finger-like surface projections in the small intestine that are damaged by gluten.

 Complete normalization of the intestinal villi may take months.
 In many adult patients, the improvement in symptoms is followed by only partial regeneration of intestinal villi.
-In patients with dermatitis herpetiformis, the skin lesions also will gradually improve with a gluten-free diet.
+In patients with dermatitis herpetiformis, the skin lesions also will typically improve with a gluten-free diet.
 Often a medication called dapsone may be used for a short time to speed up healing.